leseixas/blendpy/README.md

 ## Getting started

-First, import the necessary modules from ASE and MACE:
+First, import the necessary modules from ASE:
 ```python
 from ase.io import write
 from ase.build import bulk